Art by Bob Dornborg

 I don't try to determine what happened in that town that day, though I seem to have an eternity to think these things out.
 Something about the explosion, I suppose, must have spontaneously created a black hole in that stupid field.
 Beneath the field, actually.
 But that's silly.
 Maybe it was me.
 I thought about my childhood, and how my mother had one day disappeared.
 If I had wandered around Farmdale, would I have discovered her ankles-up in a garden somewhere?

 Black Hole slowly disappeared.
 I woke up one morning and found the courthouse gone, presumably into the field.
 The ground under it was misshapen and pit-like, and I was at the bottom of it.
 Later I saw the zipper-tooth woman jogging backwards, right into the field, and two brick houses followed her.
 For months it was like this, until there were no actual man-made constructions left for the field to swallow up.
 It started pulling at trees and grass, and before I knew it the ground in all directions was just blank brown dirt.
-All of the gravel from the track bed was gone, and I looked around one day and saw that the world was just two colors now.
+All of the gravel from the track bed was gone, and I looked around one day and saw the world was just two colors now.
 Brown and blue.
 Dirt and sky.
 I stopped moving, because I couldn't tell where the field began or ended anymore.
 So I just sat in one place and watched.
 I stopped sleeping.

 A while ago I saw a cloud thrashing about in the field, and when I woke up the next morning there was no sky, just utter blackness.
 The earth soon followed.